 - Keep your cat(s) indoors or in an enclosure, which reduces their exposure to other cats from the area.

 Fighting among household cats

 This is a common problem and a great cause of concern when it occurs.
 I have had multiple cats over the past 20 years, most of whom get along just fine, but sometimes you will have cats who just don’t like each other.
 I have found this to be the case far more often with male cats (always desexed/neutered).
 They both fight for the top alpha spot.

 There are ways to reduce this kind of behaviour occurring:

-Try Feliway diffusers, these contain synthetic pheromones which are calming to cats.
+- Use Feliway diffusers whichg contain synthetic pheromones which are calming to cats.